-With the advent of modern-day cloud infrastructure, many business-critical applications like databases, ERPs, Marketing applications have all moved to the cloud.
-With this, most of the business-critical data now reside in the cloud.
+With the advent of modern-day cloud infrastructure, many business-critical applications like databases, ERPs, and Marketing applications have all moved to the cloud.
+With this, most of the business-critical data now resides in the cloud.
 Now that all the business data resides on the cloud, companies need a data warehouse that can seamlessly store the data from all the different cloud-based applications.
-Enter – Cloud Data Warehouse.
+This is where Cloud Data Warehouse comes into the picture.

-This post aims to help you understand what is a cloud data warehouse, its evolution and need.
+This post aims to help you understand what a cloud data warehouse is, its evolution, and its need.
 Here are the key things that this post covers:

 A data warehouse is a repository of the current and historical information that has been collected.
-The data warehouse is an information system that forms the core of an organisation’s business intelligence infrastructure.
-It is a Relational Database Management System (RDBMS) that allows for SQ-like queries to be run on the information it contains.
+The data warehouse is an information system that forms the core of an organization’s business intelligence infrastructure.
+It is a Relational Database Management System (RDBMS) that allows for SQL-like queries to be run on the information it contains.

 Unlike a database, a data warehouse is optimized to run analytical queries on large data sets.
 A database is more often used as a transaction processing system.
 You can read more about the need for a data warehouse here.